flaport/fdtd/readme.md

 These update equations for the PML were based on [Schneider, Chap.
 11](https://www.eecs.wsu.edu/~schneidj/ufdtd).

+## Units

+<flaport, if you have the time, I'd appreciate it if you could confirm
+that I've understood this correctly>.
+<I'm adding this because I got pretty confused regarding the units;
+if you think it's self-evident, feel free to remove.>

+As an FDTD library, this library is somewhat dimensionally agnostic.
+No conversion factors <dubious-discuss> are applied within the library api;
+this is left to the user.
+The code used to calculate the Courant limit?

+However, as noted previously, scaling root(mu0) is recommended.

+It is generally good numerical practice to scale all values to 1.0 to get the maximum precision from floating-point types.

 ## Linter

 You can run a linter in the root using `pylint fdtd`.